biobakery/metawibele/README.md

 * `--output`: the ouput directory.

 #### How to run preprocessing workflow
+* Make sure the `metawibele.cfg` in your working directory.
 * See the section on parallelization options to optimize the workflow run based on your computing resources.
 * The workflow runs with the default settings for all main tool subtasks.
 If you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting, you can change the parameter settings.
-* For example, `--extension-paried="$R1_suffix,$R2_suffix"`, `--extension="$fastq_suffix"` (what are the follwong part after `$SAMPLE` in the input file names) will modify the default settings when running the assembly task.
+* For example, `--extension-paried "$R1_suffix,$R2_suffix"`, `--extension "$fastq_suffix"` (what are the follwong part after `$SAMPLE` in the input file names) will modify the default settings when running the assembly task.

 #### Example for running preprocessing workflow

-`$ preprocessing_workflow --input /my/path/preprocessing/cleaned_reads/ --output /my/path/preprocessing/ --extension-paired ".R1.fastq.gz,.R2.fastq.gz" --extension ".fastq" --output-basename demo --local-jobs 10`
+`$ preprocessing_workflow --input examples/raw_reads/ --output preprocessing/ --extension-paired "_R1.fastq.gz,_R2.fastq.gz" --extension ".fastq.gz" --sample-list examples/raw_reads/sample.txt --local-jobs 5 --output $OUTPUT_DIR/`

 #### Output files of preprocessing workflow
 **1. assembly results**